eteeXR/etee-Python-API/README.md

 in our documentation page.
 This might help you understand the different API functionalities and how to integrate them in your custom applications.

-_To learn more about the API and the controller data, visit our [Developer Documentation Site][url-documentation]_
+_To learn more about the API and the eteeController data, visit our [Developer Documentation Site][url-documentation]_

 <a href="https://tg0-etee-python-api.readthedocs-hosted.com/en/latest/index.html#">
   <img src="https://img.shields.io/badge/docs-etee Python API-lightgrey"